risingphoenixglassarts2010-lang/ECHO-local-first-orchestration/README.md

 ECHO is under active development.
 Documentation is being prepared as the architecture stabilizes.

-This repository reflects the shape of the system, not its internal logic. does this go to 7 then change to 2?
+This repository reflects the shape of the system, not its internal logic.